vaidasmaciulis/PlantAndCook/README.md

 [h1]How to make food[/h1]

+Make can of water in Assembler or Emergency Ration Production Unit using Iron and Ice.
-Mine Grass on Earth/Alien/Pertam/Teal planets to get organics.
+Mine Grass on Earth/Alien/Pertam and some modded planets to get organics.
 In case you are in deep space, create some organics yourself in the bathroom like a proud spaceman that you are.
+(If you do not have DLC with a bathroom, add another mod that has funcional toilet, I.e. [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1841717947]MA Admiral Suite[/url])
 Hunt Wolves/Spiders to get meat.
 Search Unknown Signal drops and Economy stations for wheat, apples, etc to use them as a seed to grow more.
 Build Planters or Farming blocks to grow food.
 They work in the same way as Assemblers.
 See what items you need and put those to the block inventory (i.e. Ice, Organics, etc).